 The government is thinking of helping the restaurants out by giving them a loan, but if they don't give a stimulus to everyone, how can they repay the loan if no one has money to pay for takeout?
 Since the virus started, everyone has raised their prices so high that people can just about afford to put food on their table.
-Maybe the people in Washington should give up their paychecks for three to four A dishonorable discharge To the Editor:

-If the President served in the military, which he does in his capacity as Commander in Chief, at the conclusion of his term he has earned himself a dishonorable discharge.
+Maybe the people in Washington should give up their paychecks for three to four A dishonorable discharge If the President served in the military, which he does in his capacity as Commander in Chief, at the conclusion of his term he has earned himself a dishonorable discharge.

 His conduct since the election has been disgraceful.
-This recent election has been the most carefully and thoroughly scrutinized in history.
-Any honorable loser under these circumstances would concede, congratulate the winner and urge his supporters to give the President-Elect an opportunity to prove himself.
-President Trump has broken ranks with time-honored tradition and done precisely the opposite.
-It should be clear beyond a reasonable doubt that the President's primary concern We are all God's children To the Editor:
+This recent election has been the

+most carefully and thoroughly scrutinized

+in history.
+Any honorable loser under these

+circumstances would concede, congratulate

+the winner and urge his supporters to give

+the President-Elect an opportunity to prove

+himself.
+President Trump has broken ranks

+with time-honored tradition and done predoubt that the President's primary concern

+It should be clear beyond a reasonable

+months to help the people who put them in Washington.

+Mitch McConnell thinks the unemployed don't need help; well, maybe the people in Washington should try living on unemployment for a while.

+Thank you,

+cy works.